Skip to Content

 PVARA

-Primary licensing and sandbox authority for all virtual asset service providers in Pakistan.
+Primary licensing, sandbox, and supervision authority for all virtual asset service providers in Pakistan.

 SECP